Arksine/moonraker/docs/configuration.md

 [power device_name]
 type:
 #   The type of device.
-Can be either gpio, rf, tplink_smartplug, tasmota
+Can be either gpio, gcode, rf, tplink_smartplug, tasmota
 #   shelly, homeseer, homeassistant, loxonev1, or mqtt.
 #   This parameter must be provided.
 off_when_shutdown: False